 College Funding Sources

 There are a number of ways that college students fund their education.
+These include:

 - Parents’ Savings

 - Student Employment